-Until 1958, the Gold Coast communities’ reading and recreational needs had been met by reading rooms in various School of Arts or subscription libraries across the region.
+Before the first public library opened on the Gold Coast in 1958, the communities’ reading and recreational needs were met by reading rooms in various Schools of Arts or subscription libraries across the region.

-The change occurred when the decision was made to replace the timber Southport School of Arts building in Nerang Street with a new brick structure.
+The development of public libraries on the Gold Coast occurred when the decision was made to replace the timber Southport School of Arts building in Nerang Street with a new brick structure.
 While the South Coast Town Council had been planning to start a library service for five years in response to an increasing awareness across Queensland of the value of public libraries, the impending change at the School of Arts resulted in Council taking action.

 The School of Arts had been used by the Returned Servicemen’s League (RSL) as a Memorial Hall since 1932, however the land remained under the control of the Library Board of Queensland and the building included a reading room and library collection.
 The Library Board were willing to give the land to the RSL so they could proceed with constructing a new facility on the proviso that another public body took over the role of providing library services to the community.

-In April 1957, the South Coast Town Council agreed to commence operating a library service for the district.
-The RSL provided £1,000 towards a public library and offered all of the book stock from the former School of Arts.
+In April 1957, the South Coast Town Council agreed to commence operating a public library service for the district.
+The RSL provided £1,000 towards a library and offered all of the book stock from the former School of Arts.
 In turn, Council built an extension behind the Southport Town Hall at a cost of over £30,000 and accepted the Library Board’s offer to purchase appropriate new stock on their behalf.
-By September 1957, 980 books were ready with an additional 427 books on order.
+By September 1957, it was reported that 980 books were ready with an additional 427 books on order.

 In May 1957, Council placed advertisements in The South Coast Bulletin, Tweed and South Coast Daily and Courier Mail for the position of a librarian holding a Preliminary Certificate of the Library Association of Australia and/or the Library Association of Australia Registration Certificate.
 Practical experience in a recognised library was also required.
 In line with salary standards at the time, if the successful applicant were a man, he would receive £975 per year while a female librarian would receive £855.
 Advertisements for a female library assistant followed in February 1958.